davidfstr/dafoster.net/projects/crystal-web-archiver/index.md

 ---
 layout: project
 title: "Crystal: A Website Archiver"
-subtitle: Free Website Downloader for Mac & Windows
+subtitle: Website Downloader for Mac & Windows
 subtitle_hidden_from_page_header: true
 summary: >
     Crystal is a free website downloader and archiver for Mac, Windows, and Linux.